-- When they play road games against the Arizona Coyotes or San Jose Sharks, don’t assume that they will fly to those destinations on the same day as the game.
+- When they play road games against the Arizona Coyotes or San Jose Sharks or the Vegas Golden Knights, don’t assume that they will fly to those destinations on the same day as the game.
 In fact, the Collective Bargaining Agreement dictates that NHL teams fly the day before any road game.
 As such, the Kings will generally practice the day before and fly that same afternoon.

 - NOTE: As teams come out of the NHL’s holiday break, exceptions are made, on a case-by-case basis, so the Kings could fly to another NHL city on the same day, but it’s very, very rare.

 Q: Do the Kings announce their practice schedule in advance?

 A: Depends on how you define “advance.”
 If you’re talking about days ahead of time, never.
 If you’re talking about the day before, after an off-day practice, yes.
 If you’re talking about the night before, sometimes.
 If you’re talking about the day before they return home after a road trip, possibly.

 Murky enough for you?
 Now you know how the local media feel!

 Generally speaking, the Kings’ Communications staff will notify the local media about the next day’s practice schedule at the following times: